supernets/inspircd/README.md

 `HiddenServiceOnionbalanceInstance` would essentially allow multiple leaf servers to provide Tor access using the same `MasterOnionAddress` but requires a shared secret between leaf server Tor instances.

-There is no TLS for Tor connectivity because Tor hidden services are already encrypted.
-There are no authorities which issue certificates for `.onion` domains either.
-There is no reason to use TLS with a Tor hidden service.
-To connect to the service:
+There is no TLS for Tor connectivity because Tor hidden services are already encrypted end-to-end.
+To connect to the hidden service:

 ```
 proxychains4 irssi